arihant2math/arihant2math.github.io/content/_index.md

 Hello, my name is Ashwin Naren.

-## Interests
-- Computational Mathematics
-- Rust
-- Graph Theory
-- Classical Guitar
+As of 2025 I'm a junior in highschool.
+I enjoy doing research on Machine Learning reliability and theoretical computer science.
+In my free time I swim and play classical guitar.